INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

-We used INQUIRE-Search to retrieve images of target species across multiple life stages: \begin{enumerate} \item We queried INQUIRE-Search with specific queries for each phenological stage: (1) emergence (“Milkweed germinating or emerging”), (2) flowering (“Milkweed flowering”), (3) seeding (“Milkweed producing seeds or milkweed with seeds”), and (4) senescence (“Milkweed dying or withering or senescence”). \item We used both a species filter (“\textit{Asclepias syriaca}”) and a geographic filter (Latitude: 45.03 to 46.54 degrees, Longitude: -74.68 to -71.66 degrees) to isolate observations of common milkweed in southern Quebec. \item We then used a set of criteria to identify observations that corresponded to specific phenological stages.
-For emergence, we considered observations with milkweed plants containing less than four pairs of adult leaves.
-For flowering, we considered observations with open petals.
-For seeding, we considered observations with open seed pods and visible seeds.
-For senescence, we considered observations with milkweed plants that no longer exhibited green leaves.
-For each stage, we queried 200 observations using INQUIRE-Search and marked the observations which corresponded to the matching phenological stage. \end{enumerate}
+\textbf{Overview.} {In this case study, we test whether INQUIRE-Search can recover four distinct phenophases---emergence, flowering, seeding, and senescence---for common milkweed (\textit{Asclepias syriaca}) in southern Québec from community-science images (Figure 9).}

+Studying life-history timing is a primary way researchers detect biodiversity responses to global change \citep{parmesan2003globally}.
+While fine-scale phenological datasets from repeated field surveys provide local insight \citep{austin2024climate}, phenological change remains difficult to assess at broader spatial scales \citep{doi2017macroecological}.
+Although some studies use computer vision to extract phenological information \citep{williamson2025long}, most rely on coarse metrics, such as mean flowering date, because data on distinct phenophases are sparse.
+The growing volume of plant observations on community-science platforms like iNaturalist offers a path to overcoming these limitations, provided phenological stages can be identified from photographs.

+\textbf{{INQUIRE-Search workflow for CS4.}} \textbf{{1) Query and Prioritize:}} We created stage-specific text queries targeting each phase: (1) emergence (``Milkweed germinating or emerging''), (2) flowering (``Milkweed flowering''), (3) seeding (``Milkweed producing seeds or milkweed with seeds''), and (4) senescence (``Milkweed dying or withering or senescence'').
+We also used a species filter (``\textit{Asclepias syriaca}'') and geographic filters for latitude (45.03 - 46.54$^{\circ}$ N) and longitude (-74.68 - -71.66$^{\circ}$ W) to limit observations to southern Quebec. \textbf{{2) Retrieve and Verify:}} The top $N_{insp}=200$ retrieved images were manually verified and labeled as informative based on strict, visually identifiable morphological criteria corresponding to each phenophase.
+Images were classified as emergence if plants had fewer than four pairs of adult leaves; as flowering if open petals were visible; as seeding if seed pods were open with clearly visible seeds; and as senescence if green leaves were absent. \textbf{{3) Export and Analyze:}} Observation dates were converted to Day-of-Year (DOY).
+Mean DOY values were compared among stages using ANOVA, followed by Tukey’s HSD to identify pairwise differences.